RedditRecs

 Reddit Icon

-7maniAlkhalaf • 12 months ago
+7maniAlkhalaf • about 1 year ago

 Same, started happening after around 5 years of usage.
 Nothing helped even deep cleaning.
 Loved it till it started doing the double and sometimes missing clicking.
 Replaced with a G815 and I love it!